dexie/dexie-website/docs/Dexie/Dexie.transaction().md

     // Spawn a transaction-less operation outside our transaction:
     Dexie.ignoreTransaction(function () {
-        db.pets.toArray(function (){}).catch(...); // Will launch in parallell due to Dexie.ignoreTransaction() });
+        // Will launch in parallell due to Dexie.ignoreTransaction() db.pets.toArray(function (){}).catch(...);
     });
+});
 ```

-### Parallell Operations Within Same Transaction
+### Parallel Operations Within Same Transaction

-Database operations are launched in parallell by default unless you wait for the previous operation to finish.
+Database operations are launched in parallel by default unless you wait for the previous operation to finish.

 Sample: